Customize Consent Preferences

 • A summary of the organization’s mission and how your service contributed.

-• Personal reflections on what you’ve learned from the experience and how it shapes your future.
+• Personal reflections on what you’ve learned from the experience and how you are part of the solution moving forward.

 For example, involvement in charitable programs or local nonprofits demonstrates your good citizen mindset and your commitment to a second chance at life.